-Amy Sharp (she/her), Step Up Project Wellbeing Advisor
+Amy Sharp (she/her), Education and Wellbeing Practitioner

 Amy has over a decade of experience working with children, young people and vulnerable adults facing challenging circumstances such as homelessness, substance misuse, disabilities, neurodiversity and mental health.
-She is leading on a new YiS project supporting young people who are leaving CAMHS to continue to improve their wellbeing and achieve their personal goals and aspirations.

 Wellbeing Tip: "Focus on the small wins.
 No matter how small it may seem, there is something to be grateful for in every day"